MatthewJohn/jmon/README.md

 It is recommended to deploy Postgres, rabbitmq and redis is seperate high-availability clusters.

 If using docker-compose to deploy this, update the .env with the details of the clusters and remove these services from the docker-compose.yml file.

+Create unique API key (see `.env`).
+Alternatively, disable API key access by removing or setting to an empty string.

 ### s3 artifact storage